flaraloza123/holberton-system_engineering-devops-1/README.md

 # holberton-system_engineering-devops
-Folder for Devops projects at Holberton
+Folder for dev-ops projects at Holberton